EricZinda/docsproto/devhowto/devhowtoMRS.md

 - `x9`: "the large table"
 - `x3`: "you".
 This is implied since it is a command.
 I.e. "(You) look at the table".
 You can tell it wasn't in the original phrase because the predication doesn't start with `_`.

-The other variables in the MRS are there to help build up the tree (`h` variables, described next) or allow predications to refer to each other (`e` variables, described after that).  `x` variables are the most concrete type of variable that maps most obviously to what is being said in the phrase.
+The other variables in the MRS are there to help build up the tree (`h` variables, described previously) or allow predications to refer to each other (`e` variables, described next).  `x` variables are the most concrete type of variable that maps most obviously to what is being said in the phrase.

 Note that instance variables are always *scoped* by a quantifier when a well-formed tree is built.
 Quantifiers are described later, but for now think of them as a predication named with `_q` and with the argument structure: (`x`, `h`, `h`).
 The first argument of the quantifier, `x`, is the variable being "scoped", and the two branches in its scopal arguments are the only branches allowed to use that particular `x` variable.
 That's what "scoped by a quantifier" means.
 This is important to know when creating [well-formed trees](devhowtoWellFormedTree) but also helps explain some of the uses of [other variable types](other-variables-types-i-u-p) later in this section.

 #### E (Event) Variables
-Event variables have a rich history and lot of fascinating conceptual linguistic background to them (Davidson 1967a is a good start), but for our purposes we can think of them as holding a "bag of information" (represented in code as a dictionary, perhaps).
+Event variables have a rich history and lot of fascinating conceptual linguistic background to them (Davidson 1967a is a good start), but for our purposes, we can think of them as holding a "bag of information" (represented in code as a dictionary, perhaps).
 Predications [*introduce*](#predication-arguments-and-variables) them to provide a place for other predications to hang information that will be used by the introducer.

 For example, event variables are used by adverbs like "slowly" as in, "move slowly", to provide the `move` predication with information about *how* to move. `slowly` does this by adding data to the event variable that `move` introduces.
 You can see in the MRS below for "move slowly" that `_slow_a_1` is passed the `e2` event variable that `_move_v_1` introduces: